Live at the Matrix 1967: Release and master tape issues

 The release was mastered by long-time Doors' sound engineer/producer Bruce Botnick.
 The album was released from the Bright Midnight Archives collection which contains a number of previously unreleased live concerts by the Doors.

 PopMatters music critic Steve Horowitz observed in his review of Live at the Matrix 1967, entitled "Money...That's What I Want," that the Rhino CD was not sourced from Peter Abram's master tapes; Rhino's press release stated that "first generation tapes" were used.

 On December 2, 2008, Peter Abram allowed photos to be taken of his master tape boxes.
 These photos were published online at the Steve Hoffman Forums on December 4, 2008.
 Abram's notations on the master tape boxes indicate that a 'jam' was performed between "Soul Kitchen" and "Get Out of My Life, Woman" during the March 7, 1967 show.
 For Record Store Day 2017, 10,000 condensed version LPs were released to celebrate the 50th anniversary of the Doors.

+In 2023, a three disc version sourced from the original masters was released.